Memorial Service for Amy Wise - Saturday, December 6

 Volunteers with a high degree of integrity and compassion are essential to easing refugees’ transition to self-sufficiency.
 Ready for a new and remarkable journey?
 Join other community members, businesses, and organizations by volunteering your time!

 The first step is to attend a Volunteer Orientation.
-Volunteer Orientations are held at VRRP the first and third Wednesday of each month from 5:30-6:30, and the second and fourth Tuesday from 12:30-1:30.
+Volunteer Orientations are held at VRRP the second Tuesday from 12:30-1:30, and third Wednesday of each month from 5:30-6:30.
 You can find the complete schedule of Volunteer Orientations on our calendar.
 Everyone who is interested in learning more about the resettlement program is welcome to attend.
 No RSVP is required.
-If you have questions about volunteering you can contact our Community Partnership Coordinator, Laurie Stavrand at (802) 338-4633 or email@example.com.
+If you have questions about volunteering you can contact our Community Partnership Coordinator, Laurie Stavrand at (802) 338-4633 or firstname.lastname@example.org.

 Volunteer opportunities include working directly with refugees or working on programs to support the refugee programs, examples follow.
 In addition, there are specific volunteer job available in our office that can be filled with either a volunteer or an intern.
 A list of those jobs and links to the job description for each is listed below.
 Each applicant to volunteer will complete our Application to Volunteer form.
 In the interest of maintaining the security of our customers and the overall organization we do background checks on all applicants.
 Each applicant must complete a Volunteer Background Check Authorization.
 These two forms can be downloaded to print, read and complete by clicking on the title of the form.